kentico-ericd/KInspector-blazor/docs/Usage-Guide.md

 Clicking the "Run" button without providing options will display a list of the data that can be modified by the action.
 After reviewing the data on the __Results__ tab, switch to the __Options__ tab and add the action parameters.
 When you click "Run" again, the data will be modified and the status bar will change to a color indicating the status:

-- <span style="color:#48bb78">Success</span>: There data was modified successfully
+- :green_book: Success: There data was modified successfully
-- <span style="color:#4299e1">Information</span>: Options were not set and data can be reviewed on the Results tab
+- :blue_book: Information: Options were not set and data can be reviewed on the Results tab
-- <span style="color:#f56565">Error</span>: One or more of the options are invalid, or an exception occurred
+- :closed_book: Error: One or more of the options are invalid, or an exception occurred